UNEDSoftMatter/CG-Method/README.md

 ~$ for i in $(ls data/positions/ | grep .pos); do basename $i .pos; done > sim
 ```

-The program uses the file `sim` to process each snapshot
+The program uses the file `sim` to process each snapshot.

+2. If you  provide an argument to  *CG-Method*,  it will  omit the  creation of
+snapshots and it will use `argv[1]` as the file list.

-Note that position files have 4 columns:  the type of atom,  and the coordinates
+Note  that the  position files  have  4  columns:  the  type  of  atom,  and the
+coordinates x,  y and z.
+The velocitiy files have 3 columns:  the velocities in
 x, y and z.
-The velocitiy files have 3 columns: the velocities in x, y and z.